erkinalp/EditTogether/README.md

 The awesome [Invidious API](https://docs.invidious.io/) was previously used, and the server is now using [NewLeaf](https://git.sr.ht/~cadence/NewLeaf) as a to get video info from YouTube.

-Originally forked from [YTSponsorSkip](https://github.com/NDevTK/YTSponsorSkip), but very little code remains.
-The project also incorporates original code from SponsorBlock and DeArrow, both by Ajay Ramachandran and Michael R. H. Chang.
+The project is originally forked from SponsorBlock (which is forked from [YTSponsorSkip](https://github.com/NDevTK/YTSponsorSkip), but very little code remains) and DeArrow, both by Ajay Ramachandran and Michael R. H. Chang.

 Icons made by:
 * <a href="https://www.flaticon.com/authors/gregor-cresnar" title="Gregor Cresnar">Gregor Cresnar</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> and are licensed by <a href="https://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>